 Names: The genus Crepis is derived from the Greek krēpis, meaning 'a boot' or 'a sandal' which is no longer clear, but may allude to the shape of the cypselae.
 It was also the name of a plant in the writings of Theophrastus.
 The species name tectorum refers to the roofs of houses.
 When Linnaeus assigned names he used this word for a number of plants that he found growing on the thatched roofs of houses in Sweden.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There are 24 species of Crepis found in North America and around 200 world wide.
 C. tectorum is differentiated by being an annual; having phyllaries with a keeled base and fine hair on their inner surfaces; and the dark reddish-brown cypselae.
-A close relative is C. biennis, which is biennial; has cypselae that are yellowish to reddish-brown and longer - 4 to 7mm; and the inner phyllary surface has matted whitish hairs.
+A close relative is C. biennis, not found in Minnesota, which is biennial; has cypselae that are yellowish to reddish-brown and longer - 4 to 7mm; and the inner phyllary surface has matted whitish hairs.
+What is found in Minnesota is C. runcinata var. runcinata, the Fiddleleaf Hawksbeard, where the basal leaves, resembling a fiddle shape, are entire or weakly lobed, and the stems is smooth.
 The plant may also be confused with Rough (or narrow-leaf) Hawkweed, Hieracium umbellatum, but that plant is taller, usually not branched below the inflorescence, a perennial, fibrous rooted, the phyllaries are dark-green to reddish without a keeled base.
 Young seedlings of C. tectorum resemble those of the sow thistles and of Prickly Lettuce, Lactuca serriola, but the later true leaves do not.

 Above: Narrowleaf Hawksbeard can have much branching from the lower part of the plant as seen here.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.